AuthMe/AuthMeReloaded/docs/config.md

         # Note: if you change this setting all data will be migrated.
 If you have a lot of data,
         # change this setting only on server restart, not with /authme reload.
         distributionSize: 'SIXTEEN'
-    # Whether the player is allowed to fly: RESTORE, ENABLE, DISABLE.
+    # Whether the player is allowed to fly: RESTORE, ENABLE, DISABLE, NOTHING.
     # RESTORE sets back the old property from the player.
+NOTHING will prevent AuthMe
+    # from modifying the 'allow flight' property on the player.
     restoreAllowFlight: 'RESTORE'
     # Restore fly speed: RESTORE, DEFAULT, MAX_RESTORE, RESTORE_NO_ZERO.
     # RESTORE: restore the speed the player had;